Jeremy Pena Preview, Player Props: Astros vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 4.00 team ERA ranks 12th across all MLB pitching staffs.
+- The Yankees have a 3.98 team ERA that ranks 10th among all MLB pitching staffs.

-- Rodon makes the start for the Yankees, his ninth of the season.
-He is 1-4 with a 5.97 ERA and 33 strikeouts in 37 2/3 innings pitched.
+- Severino (4-8) takes the mound for the Yankees in his 17th start of the season.
+He's put together a 6.64 ERA in 81 1/3 innings pitched, with 71 strikeouts.

-- In his most recent time out on Sunday, the lefty tossed 4 2/3 innings against the Tampa Bay Rays, allowing two earned runs while surrendering four hits.
+- The righty's most recent appearance was on Monday against the Detroit Tigers, when he tossed seven scoreless innings while giving up five hits.

-- In eight games this season, the 30-year-old has amassed an ERA of 5.97, with 7.9 strikeouts per nine innings.
-Opponents are batting .236 against him.
+- The 29-year-old has put up an ERA of 6.64, with 7.9 strikeouts per nine innings, in 17 games this season.
+Opposing hitters have a .300 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.